Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Conclusion

 \section{Conclusion}

 In this work, we present a novel multi-stage artifact reduction method for CT images.
 Our approach involves three stages, each targeting a different type of image artifact in its corresponding domain: projection, sinogram, and reconstruction.
 We employ three separate neural networks, one for each stage, to jointly reduce artifacts in their respective domains.
+To reduce the risk of error propagation typical in conventional processing pipelines, we incorporate \textit{bypass connections} between stages.
 The networks are trained independently from each other in a sequential manner, ensuring computationally efficient training.
-Our experimental results demonstrate that our method outperforms deep learning-based post-processing techniques in terms of artifact reduction accuracy, both for simulated data and real-world experimental data.
-Furthermore, our approach is applicable to both parallel- and cone-beam CT, making it a versatile tool that can be integrated into existing CT pipelines to improve image quality.
+Our experimental results demonstrate that our method outperforms deep learning-based post-processing techniques in terms of artifact reduction accuracy, achieving superior PSNRs and SSIMs both for simulated data and real-world experimental data.
+Moreover, our approach is designed to seamlessly integrate into existing CT pipelines for enhancing image quality.